Tear gassed in their own homes, Albany residents speak out

 Hawkins, the Albany Police chief, defended his department’s actions.
 “Our officers did a great job,” he said.

-Sheehan’s office did not respond to requests for comment and has not put out any executive orders regarding the use of tear gas or projectiles.
+Sheehan’s office did not respond to requests for comment and has not put out any new orders regarding the use of tear gas or projectiles.

 Questions remain as to where Chief Hawkins was during the most chaotic weekend of civil unrest in recent memory.